vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que10.Write a function that takes an array of numbers and returns the average of all the numbers in the array.
+### Que 10 .
+Write a function that takes an array of numbers and returns the average of all the numbers in the array.

 ```
  let arr = [10, 20, 30, 40, 50];